Shuchong-LI/BrainCube/README.md

 We quit HS422 servo and its code.

-There is a problem that how to active grove pi in raspberry pi.
+Now we haven't actived the grove pi in raspberry pi.